Munich · Operators

 Munich operators meet the American buyer.

-US commercial architecture fuer CEOs and Geschaeftsfuehrer at Munich-headquartered firms running a US subsidiary, a recent US acquisition, or direct outbound into the United States.
-Bavarian engineering credentials carried into a register the American buyer reads in twenty seconds.
+US sales and marketing system fuer CEOs and Geschaeftsfuehrer at Munich-headquartered firms running a US subsidiary, a recent US acquisition, or direct outbound into the United States.
+Bavarian engineering credentials carried into a register the American buyer judges in twenty seconds.

 Why Munich operators arrive here.